NREL/OpenOA/readme.md

 so that data loading, processing, and analysis could be performed using other libraries, such as Dask and Spark, in the future.

-If you would like to test the code out before installation or simply explore the possibilities, please see our examples on [Binder](https://mybinder.org/v2/gh/NREL/OpenOA/master?filepath=examples).
+If you would like to try out the code before installation or simply explore the possibilities, please see our examples on [Binder](https://mybinder.org/v2/gh/NREL/OpenOA/master?filepath=examples).

 ### Requirements